 18 Dec Add Tweets into Snapchat Stories

 Another week means another Spark Social Report by Spark Growth!
-This week’s updates saw Twitter launching a platform integration feature with Snapchat, Reddit acquiring Dubsmash, and more.
+This week’s updates saw Twitter launching a platform integration feature with Snapchat Stories, Reddit acquiring Dubsmash, and more.
 Scroll to read more social media updates!

 Late last week, Twitter announced that iOS users can now share Tweets to their Snapchat Stories.
 This is an interesting update, especially since the trend of snapshotting Tweets and repurposing them across other platforms has become more popular.
 In the same announcement thread, Twitter also announced that it will be testing this feature for Instagram Stories with a small percentage of users.